 If you are looking to buy an inflatable paddle board, I’m sure you are becoming overwhelmed at the options.
 This post will offer you honest advice as to what you should be looking for in price, size, etc. Just like people, the boards will be considerably different if you know what to look for and what questions to ask.
 The inflatable paddle board you decide on is an investment in fun and adventure, so let’s keep those ideas in mind while purchasing.

-What Type of Paddling Do You want to do?
+What Type of Paddle Boarding Do You want to do?

-This is your board and your adventure so think about the type of paddler you are or want to become.
-By narrowing this down we can find a board that will grow with you as a paddler.
-If this is your first inflatable paddle board purchase then most likely you will trend towards an all-around SUP.
+This is your stand up paddle board and your adventure so consider the type of paddler you are or want to become.
+By narrowing this down we can find a paddle board that will grow with you as a paddler.
+If this is your first inflatable paddle board purchase then most likely you will trend towards all around SUP boards.

 What type of Water Do You Have Access To?